Ghosts of Prince Rupert Hotel, Shrewsbury

 The Prince Rupert Hotel acquired its name from one of its prominent guests, Prince Rupert.
 The nephew of King Charles and the grandson of King James I, Prince Rupert stayed in the hotel when he visited Shrewsbury in an effort to raise troops for the Royalist cause.
 The mansion once had a large forecourt located on the corner of St. Mary’s Street.
 However, because of dwindling fortune, the mansion had to be divided into five houses.
 The hotel has been privately owned by the Matthews family since 1996.
 It has benefited a lot from an investment program over the years.

 The Prince Rupert Hotel has always been known for its high standards of service.
-It is the oldest hotel in Shrewsbury and it is surrounded by structure of Tudor and Georgian architecture and design.
+It is the oldest hotel in Shrewsbury and it is surrounded by a structure of Tudor and Georgian architecture and design.
 The hotel has 70 en-suite bedrooms which can be found on the original part of the hotel.
-The hotel also offers 15th century oak-beamed suites and 12th century mansion houses.
+The hotel also offers 15th-century oak-beamed suites and 12th-century mansion houses.

 The original Mansion House has been extended and restores, thanks to the English Heritage.
 Most of the hotel’s original parts have been kept, including the stone vaulted cellar and the Jacobean staircase.
 If you are a food connoisseur, you will be delighted to know that the Prince Rupert Hotel offers a great choice of restaurants.
 There is the Chamber Brasserie, La Trattoria, Camellias Tea Rooms and the Royalist Restaurant.
 The hotel is also a favourite venue for weddings.
 You can have a wedding reception for a private luncheon or for even 120 guests.
 The prices and menus are tailored to the needs of couples.
 Receptions can be held at the Royalist Restaurant, the Darwin Suite or the Rupert Lounge Suite.
 The hotel also provides excellent facilities for events, banqueting and conferences.